 What can parents do?

 If you think your child has pinworms, contact your doctor.
 A simple test will check for pinworms.
-The pinworms can be treated with an oral medication that can take up to 2 weeks to work.
-The itching can continue for at least a week after you take the medication.
+They can be treated with an oral medication that can take up to 2 weeks to work.
+Itching can continue for at least a week after taking the medication.
 Your doctor may give your child a second dose after 2 weeks.

-- Wash your bed linens.
+Wash your bed linens and clothes.
 Don’t shake them because this can scatter the eggs.

-- The eggs are sensitive to sunlight, so open blinds or curtains in bedrooms during the day when your child isn’t sleeping.
+The eggs are sensitive to sunlight.
+Open blinds or curtains in bedrooms during the day when your child isn’t sleeping.